- Pets and Animals»

 Some farmers are selecting for triplet calving to increase the incidence.
 However, calves from twin or triple pregnancies are less likely to survive, and females with male sibling in utero may be infertile.
+Cows who have triplets are also more like to become infertile or die than those having single calves.
 So it is not a win/win situation.
 Most farmers are happy to have singletons and occasionally twins.

 Because bovine twins are rare and, let's face it, rather by cute, they are a subject found in antique and vintage photographs by proud farmers.
 Some examples are shown below, with the year marked when it is known.

 Even More Unusual

 A cow in the United Kingdom even gave birth to triplet calves of different breeds after being inseminated with sperm from more than one bull.

 - Echternkamp, S. E., Thallman, R. M., Cushman, R. A., Allan, M. F., & Gregory, K. E. (2007).
 Increased calf production in cattle selected for twin ovulations.
 Journal of animal science, 85(12), 3239-3248.

 - Pearl, R., & Pearson, K. (1912).
 A Case of Triplet Calves: With Some General Considerations Regarding Multiple Gestation in Normally Uniparous Animals.
 Maine Agricultural Experiment Station.